 Domestic Violence & Family Law

 If you are a victim of domestic violence, it is crucial that you take swift measures to protect yourself, physically and emotionally, as well as the well-being of your children.
-If you want to file for divorce, but fear for your safety, the Panama City divorce lawyers at The Virga Law Firm, P.A. are here to safeguard both you and your children from danger.
+If you want to file for divorce, but fear for your safety, the lawyers at The Virga Law Firm, P.A. are here to safeguard both you and your children from danger.
 We will file a restraining order on your behalf to prevent your spouse from coming near you.

 You deserve to live a life without fear.
 Our firm can help you get through this stressful experience, so you can move forward with your life.
 With more than 40 years of combined legal experience, you can feel confident in our abilities to effectively represent you and address your concerns.